Building Healthy Sleep Habits That Last a Lifetime

 Attitudes Toward Sleep

 Children pick up on our attitudes.
-Speaking positively about sleep, treating bedtime as something to look forward to rather than dread, and modeling good sleep habits yourself all shape how your child views rest.
+Speaking positively about sleep, treating bedtime as something to look forward to—perhaps with a magical bedtime story—rather than dread, and modeling good sleep habits yourself all shape how your child views rest.

 The Long View